Our partnership with Aspire

-Aspire and Back Up work together in an enhanced partnership that we believe allows us to provide better support for spinal cord injured people.
+Aspire and Back Up work together in an enhanced partnership that we believe allows us to provide better support for people affected by spinal cord injury.

 UK spinal cord injury charities have a history of working together.
 The leading charities have shared ideas and information, improved referrals and undertaken joint projects.
 But we know that more can be done.